emdgroup/baybe/docs/userguide/envvars.md

 * How often initial measurements are added before recommendations were calculated ("naked initial measurements")
 * The fraction of measurements added that correspond to previous recommendations
-* Each measurement is associated with an irreversible hash of the user- and hostname
+* Each measurement is associated with a truncated hash of the user- and hostname

 The following environment variables control the behavior of BayBE telemetry:
 - `BAYBE_TELEMETRY_ENABLED`: Flag that can turn off telemetry entirely (default is